Key takeaways

 - Harvard University: No credit for AP scores, but may use them for placement

-Check your school’s AP Credit Policy using the official College Board search tool.
+You can check your school’s AP Credit Policy using the official College Board search tool.

 How Can the AP Calculus AB Score Calculator Help You?